Skip to main content

 One of the common misconceptions is that income tax is only payable against regular pension benefits since pension freedoms mean that most pension lump sum drawdowns, up to 25%, are tax-free.
-However, this may not be the case, where tax allowances, reliefs and exemptions are not universal, and there are multiple caveats to be aware of.
+However, this may not be the case, because tax allowances, reliefs and exemptions are not universal, and there are multiple caveats to be aware of.

 Pension Payments and Transactions That Attract UK Income Tax Obligations